 Three endangered species, a Grevy's zebra, a Lion and a Red-Billed Oxpecker go into the bush to save endangered Black Rhinos.

 A zebra sees a flier nailed to an acacia tree advertising "Two Million Three Hundred Thousand Shillings for Rhino Horn" and convinces a hesitant Oxpecker to come with her into the dangerous bush to save the Rhinos.
 For protection she enlists a Lioness.
-While in the bush they find Hanuni, a Tigoni Reed Frog whose pond has dried up and all his friends have left for wetter places, a baby Elephant and her mother who've lost their herd, and a young Reticulated Giraffe and her mother who've fled from hunters, convincing them all to come back to the safety of the conservancy . . . while trying to keep track of a sleep-walking rhino.
-In the end Hanuni has a new pond full of water with lots of frogs, the elephants, the giraffes, and the rhinos are safe, and much to the bird's chagrin, the zebra wants them to go back into the bush to save more endangered species.
+While in the bush they also find a Tigoni Reed Frog whose pond has dried up and all his friends have left for wetter places and a baby Elephant and her mother who've lost their herd and convincing them all to come back to the safety of the conservancy . . . all the while trying to keep track of a sleep-walking rhino and fighting off poachers with the help of a Puff Adder and her 46 snakelets.
+In the end the frog has a new pond full of water with lots of frogs, the elephants and the rhinos are safe, and much to the bird's chagrin, the zebra wants them to go back into the bush to save more endangered species.

 A SOUTHWEST DESERT TALE

 In the Arizona desert, a Hopi Burro who definitely, absolutely, positively does NOT want to go into the family business of "Burro Rides Incorporated," two Japanese short-tailed Albatrosses with a terrible sense of direction and a propensity for flying into trees, a fast-talking Navajo Collared Lizard who wants to be famous, and a lost Mexican Gray Wolf who can't find his friends and family, help each other reach their goals – the Burro to be a Barrel Racer at a Gymkhana; the Albatrosses to find their way home; the Lizard to be famous; and the Wolf to learn how to be a wolf.